 Why Use a Curling Iron?

-The top performers in our review are the Amika Digital Titanium Pro, the Gold Award winner, Remington T Studio Pearl, the Silver Award winner; and the Conair Infiniti Pro Nano Tourmaline, the Bronze Award winner.
+The top performers in our review are the Amika Digital Titanium Curler, the Gold Award winner, Remington T Studio Pearl, the Silver Award winner; and the Conair Infiniti Pro Nano Tourmaline, the Bronze Award winner.
 Here's more on choosing a product to meet your needs, along with detail on how we arrived at our ranking of 10 products.

 Perfect curls don't come naturally to every woman.
 Many women need help to achieve a voluminous, curly or wavy look.
 Curling irons are an inexpensive and easy tool to help you receive loose or tight curls.
 These products help increase your volume and texture if you typically have straight or flat hair.
 However, not all curling irons are made the same.

 A curling iron typically comprises of a long handle and a barrel that conducts heat.
 The heated barrels are available in different sizes, which result in different types of curls.
 Smaller barrels produce tighter, more spiral curls, whereas larger barrels create looser waves.
 Most barrels range from a half-inch to 1.5 inches.

 There are a variety of hair curlers that are ideal for your hair type and the type of curl you are after.
 Spring-clamp curling irons use a clamp to hold hair down as you wrap it around the heated barrel.
 There is a spring beneath the clamp so it will hold your hair in place as you wrap it.
 This is one of the easiest and most popular types of curling irons available.

 Marcel curling irons are often used by professionals.
 These curling irons also use a clamp, but you must hold down the clamp manually.
 Clamp curling irons are ideal for thicker or coarse hair because the clamp holds the hair in place as you rotate the hair around the barrel.